linlinyang/md-vue-loader/README.md

  */
 ```

 **Note**: The variables wrapper `${}` will be setted in loader options by yourself.
-The class and slot can not be show if the className and slot name do not setted.
+The class and slot property related content do not be convert if not setted.

 ## Loader Options